What Is The Feature Of The Couples Who Argue Often?

-“Couples who argue love each other more” is not something you will see on Valentine’s card, but according to research, these couples usually stay together (source).
+“Couples who argue love each other more” is not something we will see on Valentine’s card, but according to research, these couples usually stay together (source).
 The beginning of a new relationship is like a honeymoon to most couples.

 However, this stage can pass once the partners show differences, opinions, and their true personality.
 This can cause frustration in the partners which can easily progress into a fight.